-As wonderful as that may be, let’s face it: being a pet parent is expensive.
-According to American Pet Products Association (APPA) estimates, pet owners will spend $30.2 billion on vet care in 2020, an increase from $29.3 billion last year.
+As NBC news reports, the cost of living combined with pet care expenses have been factors in the large number of pet surrenders.
+Being a pet parent is expensive, and according to American Pet Products Association (APPA) estimates, pet owners will spend $41.4 billion on vet care and products in 2025.
 Add the costs of food (and treats, of course) and grooming services, and you can see how quickly it adds up.

 As the cost of vet bills continues to rise, you might be wondering: is pet insurance worth it?
 My wife and I recently had to bring our 7-pound Yorkiepoo to the vet, and we walked away with a nearly $800 bill.
 I was wondering the same thing, so I did some research.